Port Wine Stain

 Port-wine stains do not cause any physical discomfort however, they can take an emotional toll on children.
 The darkening and growth of the stains as children age can affect their self-esteem and confidence.
 Port-wine stains can cause a child to feel different than their peers.

+A specific pattern of port-wine stains on the skin may indicate the uncommon diagnosis of Sturge-Weber syndrome or Klipple-Trenaunay-Weber syndrome.
+These syndromes require additional workup to screen for at-risk medical conditions.
+Your physician at Clear Dermatology & Aesthetics Center will help to determine if you or your child are at risk for one of these syndromes.
 If a port-wine stain changes later in life, it is crucial to get it checked by a medical professional.
-Individuals with port-wine stains near their eyes are at a heightened risk of developing glaucoma.
-The birthmark can be more prone to bleeding when injured, due to the abnormal capillaries.
+Individuals with port-wine stains near their upper and lower eyelids are at a heightened risk of developing glaucoma.
+The birthmark can be more prone to bleeding when injured, due to the abnormal capillaries and swollen blood vessels that make up the vascular birthmark.

 Causes of Port-Wine Stains